Aref-Akminasi/aws-developer-associate/CICD.md

 - In AWS CodeDeploy, the **deployment group** is essentially the set of instances that you want to deploy your application to.
 - A file names **appspec.yml** defines how the deployment happens, at the root level of the code files

+## CodeDeploy - Install Locally

+- A developer can test and debug the code locally and reference the code from a S3 bucket
+- Install the AWS CodeDeploy agent locally to validate the deployment.
+Specify the S3 bucket where the code package is located

 ## CodeDeploy lifecycle for EC2